Chefs Notes

 Cooking and Serving The Fishcakes

-After the haddock fishcakes have had time to chill and rest, take as many as you'd like, dust them with flour (I used Bob's Red Mill All-Purpose Gluten-Free Flour) and fry them over medium heat in a touch of oil for three to four minutes per side or until they are golden brown and a little crisp.
+After the haddock fishcakes have had time to chill and rest, take as many as you'd like, dust them with flour and fry them over medium heat in a touch of oil for three to four minutes per side or until they are golden brown and a little crisp.
+Make sure your pan is properly heated before adding the fishcakes -- if you need a refresher on that, check out my post on preheating your pan.

 Bonus Recipe